maggoatt/maggoatt/README.md

 <h5>Currently:</h5>

- - 🎋 exploring DecNef machine learning decoding and graph algorithms @ UCI CNClab
+ - 🎋 exploring the potential of brain-based GNNs, cGCNs, and graph structures in LLMs @ UCI CNClab

  - 🪷 drafting design and utility patents for software & consumer tech inventions @ Esplin & Associates